U.S. Route 30 in Pennsylvania: Pittsburgh to Breezewood

 At the summit of Laurel Hill, US 30 enters Somerset County and begins to descend the hill along the two-lane undivided Lincoln Highway, passing through a section of Laurel Ridge State Park where it crosses the Laurel Highlands Hiking Trail.
 After descending the hill, the road runs east-southeast.
 The route enters Jennerstown and becomes West Pitt Street.
 US 30 intersects PA 985 and becomes East Pitt Street.

 The road leaves Jennerstown and becomes the Lincoln Highway again.
 The route heads through Jenners Crossroads before it has a junction with PA 601 in Ferrellton.
 US 30 briefly becomes a four-lane divided highway as it comes to an interchange with the US 219 freeway.

-Past this interchange, the route becomes a two-lane undivided road again and winds southeast.
+Past this interchange, the route becomes a two-lane, undivided road again and winds southeast.
 The road runs along the southwest border of Stoystown and passes under Somerset Street before it reaches an interchange with the northern terminus of PA 281.

 Past Stoystown, US 30 crosses the Stonycreek River and intersects the southern terminus of PA 403 before it comes to a bridge over CSX Transportation's S&C Subdivision railroad line.
 The route comes to the entrance road to the Flight 93 National Memorial to the south.
-The road runs through Buckstown and passes north of Indian Lake before it reaches an intersection with PA 160 in Reels Corner.
+The road runs through Buckstown and passes north of Indian Lake before reaching an intersection with PA 160 in Reels Corner.
 US 30 continues east-southeast and passes to the north of the Stony Creek Wind Farm before it begins to ascend Allegheny Mountain, winding to the east.
 Approaching the summit of the mountain, the road comes to an eastbound truck brake check station.